|Tom got a kick out of this old Ford “woody” that was on display at the Maui Tropical Plantation.|

 |The main building and entrance to the Maui Tropical Plantation.|

-We choose the blue color for easy spotting and the semi hard sides for hopefully a little less wear and tear.
-Yet at $72, who’s going to complain if it only last a year or two, as have all of our bags, now handling and weather beaten?
+We choose the blue color for easy spotting and the semi-hard sided for hopefully a little less wear and tear.
+Yet at $72, who’s going to complain if it only lasts a year or two, as have all of our bags, now handling and weather-beaten?
 Not us.

 |This handmade log house was located by the entrance to the main building at the Maui Tropical Plantation.|

-We’ve come to the conclusion that the quality of luggage has lot less of an effect on it’s ability to last for long periods, than the number of times it goes through typical baggage handling at airports and on cruises.
-Replacing bags from time to time doesn’t concern us a bit, especially when we can always find something durable enough to last for awhile.
+We’ve come to the conclusion that the quality of luggage has a lot less of an effect on its ability to last for long periods, than the number of times it goes through typical baggage handling at airports and on cruises.
+Replacing bags from time to time doesn’t concern us a bit, especially when we can always find something durable enough to last for a while.

 The next step was to determine its weight using our portable scale.
 At 45 pounds, we were pleased knowing we won’t be charged for overweight baggage when most airlines accept 50 pounds, some 60.

 |An old fashioned coffee mill.|